|

 NOW & CBC Radio and Liam Lacey of the Toronto Globe and Mail, Harry Knowles from "Ain't it Cool News," actor Paul Gross,

+and producer and director John Martin, among others.
 Perhaps as a true mark of its success, the Atlantic Film Festival

 has even spawned an alternative fest.
 Dubbed the Salon des Refuses Atlantique, the event was formed last year by local filmmaker